simbrain/simbrain/etc/Readme.txt

 See here: https://www.youtube.com/watch?v=yYzUmcPaurI

-Some quick things you can do to get a quick sense of how Simbrain works.
+Some things you can do to get a quick sense of how Simbrain works.

 1) Open different workspaces using File > Open Workspace and press play in the in the workspace toolbar.